buaaaaang/buaaaaang.github.io/_posts/2022-06-19-NeuralParts.markdown

 layout: post
 title: "Neural Parts implementation"
 date: 2022-06-19 19:42:00 +0900
-categories: DeepLearning 3DGeneration
+categories: DeepLearning ImplicitRepresentation
 use_math: true
 ---

 &nbsp;&nbsp; This is project of 2022 spring CS492A: Machine Learning for 3D Data.
+Me and my teammate implemented Neural Parts from scratch.
+Our code is available [here][neuralpartsgithub].

-&nbsp;&nbsp;Me and my teammate implemented Neural Parts from scratch.
-The original paper[1] (Neural Parts: Learning Expressive 3D Shape Abstractions with Invertible Neural Networks) can be found [here][neuralpartspaper].
-Neural parts is one of the implicit representation methods, especially the primitive-based method.
+&nbsp;&nbsp; Neural parts is one of the implicit representation methods, especially the primitive-based method.
 It introduces a new way of reconstructing the surface.
 The main idea is to use the learned shape as a primitive.
+The original paper[1] (Neural Parts: Learning Expressive 3D Shape Abstractions with Invertible Neural Networks) can be found [here][neuralpartspaper].
 Though there were many hidden details that was not introduced in the paper, we have successfully reconstructed the code and got a similar result to the paper for the DFAUST dataset.
-The code is available [here][neuralpartsgithub].

 ## Introduction